dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/best-practices/for-testing.md

 ### Integration tests

 Do not write unit tests in frontend code.
 But make integration tests.
 Think as a user.
 Think how the user will interact with your application.
-Do not shallow test, but test components like a user would get it (use mount or render to also test their children, cause a user would do have these as well).
+Do not shallow test, but test components like a user would interact (use mount or render to also test their children).

 There are several packages you can integrate in your test, so your can test your code for accessibility e.g. `axe` and `pa11y`.